auspred/auspol2025-key-seats/index.md

 The Division of Shortland is an Australian electoral division in New South Wales, covering parts of the southern Hunter region and the northern part of the Central Coast region.
 It has been held by the Australian Labor Party since its creation in 1949.

 - **Lake Macquarie**: In the 2024 NSW Local Government Election held on 14 September 2024, Lake Macquarie residents voted to elect their local council representatives.
 The election saw discussions on key issues such as housing development and environmental conservation.
 The council continues to focus on community engagement and sustainable development initiatives.
+#### References
+['Australian Electoral Commission.
+(2024, October 10).
+Profile of the electoral division of Shortland (NSW).
+Retrieved from https://www.aec.gov.au/shortland', 'Lake Macquarie City Council.
+(2024, August 19).
+How to vote before or on election day?
+Retrieved from https://www.lakemac.com.au/News-articles/How-to-vote-before-or-on-election-day']

 | Type | Affiliation | Candidate | Volunteer to Help |
 | ------- | ------- | ------- | ------- |